BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 It is frequently useful to take an existing behavior and add a complication to it; for example, suppose we want a car that follows a lane, stopping whenever it encounters an obstacle.
-Scenic provides a concept of *interrupts* which allows us to reuse the basic `FollowLaneBehavior` without having to modify it.
+Scenic provides a concept of *interrupts* which allows us to reuse the basic :obj:`FollowLaneBehavior` without having to modify it.

 .. code-block:: scenic